Tunisians: Cultural symbols

-National identity is strong, and efforts to establish a national culture in Tunisia have been more successful than they were in the nineteenth century.
-The country's modern history, in particular the creation of the modern state that followed the French protectorate from the 1950s, is frequently discussed in relation to national culture and heritage.
-This is celebrated through national holidays, in the names of streets recalling historical figures or key dates or the subject of films or documentaries.

 Flag

 The national flag of Tunisia is predominantly red and consists of a white circle in the middle containing a red crescent around a five-pointed star.
 The Hafsid dynasty used a similar flag during the Middle Ages, it consisted of a white crescent pointing upwards and a white five-pointed star but instead of featuring the red color it featured the yellow color.
 The crescent and star might also recall the Ottoman flag as an indication of Tunisia's history as a part of the Ottoman Empire.

 Whitney Smith states that the crescent was first emblazoned on standards and buildings in the Punic state of Carthage, located in present-day Tunisia.
 Since appearing on the Ottoman flag, they were widely adopted by Muslim countries.
 The sun is often represented with the crescent on ancient Punic artifacts and is associated with the ancient Punic religion, especially with the Sign of Tanit.